Ways to Make Your Wall-Mounted TV More Attractive with Decorations

 -

-To the Editor: Lori Dennis1
+To the Editor: Lori Dennis

 This classy man cave, designed by LA-based interior decorator Lori Dennis, features dark blue walls and a moody black ceiling; when not in use, the television is hidden on the back wall.